diveshthapa/books_notes/README.md

 <br>

+> [!WARNING]
-⚠️ `Disclaimer` : All books and notes here are copyright ©️ to their respective owners/ organizations and i won't represent it.
+> `Disclaimer` : All books and notes here are copyright ©️ to their respective owners/ organizations and i won't represent it.
 All digital print notes and books i collected through unversity or online medium.
 So, respect the ✍ authors for their hardwork.

 <br>

-     -------------------📙 Happy Learning 😍 -------------------
+---------------📙 Happy Learning 😍 ----------------

 <br>